Know your brain: Hypothalamus

 The hypothalamus generally restores homeostasis through two mechanisms.
 First, it has connections to the autonomic nervous system, through which it can send signals to influence things like heart rate, digestion, and perspiration.
 For example, if the hypothalamus senses that body temperature is too high, it may send a message to sweat glands to cause perspiration, which acts to cool the body down.

-The hypothalamus also synthesizes a couple hormones of its own: oxytocin and vasopressin.
+The hypothalamus also synthesizes a couple non-releasing hormones: oxytocin and vasopressin (also known as anti-diuretic hormone).
 These are then sent to the posterior pituitary for release into the bloodstream.
 Oxytocin can act as a hormone and a neurotransmitter.
 It has important roles in facilitating childbirth (hence the use of Pitocin to induce labor) and lactation, but also has been the subject of a lot of recent research due to its hypothesized role in compassion and social bonding.
 Vasopressin's main functions are to control urine output and regulate blood pressure (although it also seems to play a part in social and sexual behavior).

 The hypothalamus thus has widespread effects on the body and behavior, which stem from its role in maintaining homeostasis and its stimulation of hormone release.
 It is often said that the hypothalamus is responsible for the four Fs: fighting, fleeing, feeding, and fornication.
 Clearly, due to the frequency and significance of these behaviors, the hypothalamus is extremely important in everyday life.